Italian Lemon Glazed Braided Cookies

 Instructions

-- In a medium mixing bowl, sift together flour, baking powder and salt and set them aside.
-Add the zest and mix.
+- In a medium bowl, sift together the flour, baking powder, and salt.
+Stir in the lemon zest and set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment, whisk the eggs until light and frothy, (about 2 minutes).
+- In the bowl of a stand mixer fitted with the whisk attachment, beat the eggs on medium speed until light and frothy, about 2 minutes.

-- Bake for 15-16 minutes or until bottoms are lightly browned.
-Remove them from the baking sheets and allow cooling before glazing.
-(I just slide the parchment off the baking sheet and cool them on my counter.)
+- Bake for 15–16 minutes, or until the bottoms are lightly golden.
+Remove from the baking sheets and transfer to a wire rack to cool completely before glazing.

 Glaze